Posters at the Capitol

-On Tuesday, February 26, 2019, sixty-three undergraduates from the nine Tennessee state universities presented their research posters to legislators and guests at the Tennessee State Capitol, in the Cordell Hull Building, 425 5th Avenue North, Nashville, TN 37243, on the 8th floor in rooms C & D. These students were selected to represent the best of undergraduate research at their own institutions.
-For 13 years, undergraduates have been amazing Senators and Congress men and women with their outstanding research results in a wide variety of academic disciplines.
+On Wednesday, February 16, 2022, undergraduate students from the nine Tennessee state universities will present their research posters to legislators and guests at the Tennessee State Capitol, in the Cordell Hull Building, 425 5th Avenue North, Nashville, TN 37243, on the 8th floor in rooms C & D. These students will be selected to represent the best of undergraduate research in STEM disciplines at their own institutions.
+For 14 years, undergraduates have been amazing Senators and Congress men and women with their outstanding research results in a wide variety of academic disciplines.

 - Austin Peay State University (APSU), Dr. Alisa White, President